Species Profile: Beech

 Compared to other lighter-colored wood such as pine, beech withstands more abuse without denting or scratching; in fact, beech wood may grow smoother the more it is used.
 It also has only a very mild wood smell.
 However, beech wood is susceptible to moisture and particularly rot.
 Because of this, it endures best in a dry environment.

 Cost and Availability

-Until the invention of the modern chainsaw, beech trees weren’t harvested in mass quantities due to their density.
+Until the invention of the modern chainsaw, beech trees were not harvested in mass quantities because of their density.
 For this reason, some unusually large groves of old beech trees remain.
 Now, they are regularly cut down but still quite plentiful.

 Those looking for a hard, high-density wood should consider beech wood as a top option.
 The NHLA has graded the underappreciated beech “standard,” and it costs much less than other woods of comparable hardness.
 Demand for it in recent years has not increased, yet supply continues to be readily available.
 Many people utilize beech wood as a cheaper option to hard maple or oak.